S3-working-group/s3-practical-guide/S3-practical-guide.md

 - _Objection_: clarified the difference between objection and concern, clarified what qualifies as an objection, and how to qualify objections in a group context
 - _Open Domain_: improved description and updated illustration
+- _Open Systems_: improved description
 - _Open Space for Change_ (renamed from _Open S3 Adoption_, improved description,
 - _Peach Organization_: clarified relationship between periphery and center
 - _Proposal Forming_: revised text and illustration to make process of choosing tuners more clear, updated template for proposal to align with template for agreement
 - _Representative_: improved description
 - _Resolve Objections_: updated both illustrations
 - _Respond to Organizational Drivers_: improved description, simplified qualification of organizational drivers
+- _Role_: improved description
+- _Rounds_: improved description
-- _Transparent Salaries_: added more details about dimensions of fairness, and how to create a salary formula
+- _Transparent Salaries_: added more details about fairness, and on how to develop a salary formula

 ---